 This is a role that was never designed for one person.
 The two-parent household distributes the labor of raising children across two adults, with the support of extended family, community institutions, and social networks.
 The grandmother raising grandchildren alone is performing a task that was designed for an entire system — without the resources, the energy, or the years that the task demands.

-She is doing it because the system failed, because the parents failed, because the community failed, and because she is the last line of defense between those children and an outcome that everyone knows but no one wants to name: the foster care system, the juvenile justice system, or the street.
+She is doing it because the system failed, because the parents failed, because the community failed, and because she is the last line of defense between those children and an outcome that everyone knows but no one wants to name — the foster care system, the juvenile justice system, or the street.

-The Debt That Is Owed
+Try 10 Free IQ Questions →The Debt That Is Owed

 Let me name the debt plainly, because the euphemisms have cost too much and the sentimentality has allowed too many people to avoid what they owe.
 Every adult who has deposited a child with a grandmother and walked away owes that grandmother a debt that cannot be measured in money alone — though the money would be a start.

-You owe her an explanation — not the explanations you have rehearsed, not the litany of circumstances and hardships and reasons why you could not, but the honest explanation, the one that sits at the bottom of every excuse: you left because it was hard, and she stayed because leaving was not something she knew how to do.
+You owe her an explanation — not the explanations you have rehearsed, not the litany of circumstances and hardships and reasons why you could not, but the honest explanation, the one that sits at the bottom of every excuse.
+You left because it was hard, and she stayed because leaving was not something she knew how to do.

 Naming this debt is not disrespect.
 It is the opposite — the refusal to let admiration substitute for accountability.
 We celebrate grandmothers in sermons, in poems, in social media posts that rack up thousands of likes.
-And the celebration, however sincere, serves a second function we do not acknowledge: it normalizes the arrangement.
+And the celebration, however sincere, serves a second function we do not acknowledge — it normalizes the arrangement.
 It makes the grandmother-as-parent seem like a natural feature of Black family life.
 It is not.
 It is an emergency response to a generational failure of parental responsibility.

 What Grandmothers Need — and What They Deserve

 The policy infrastructure for supporting grandparent caregivers exists.
 But it is fragmented, underfunded, and poorly publicized (Supporting Grandparents Raising Grandchildren Act, Public Law 115–196, 2018).
 The Act, signed into law in 2018, established a federal advisory council to find and share resources for grandparent caregivers.
-But the gap between the law’s intent and the reality on the ground is measured in dollars:
+But the gap between the law’s intent and the reality on the ground is measured in dollars.

 These programs should be expanded.
 Kinship care payments should be equalized with foster care payments.
 Respite care should be available in every community.
 Health insurance and mental health services for custodial grandparents should be treated as a public health priority.
 The women who are holding Black families together cannot continue to do so if they are allowed to break down from the weight of it.